 What is the purpose of corporate social responsibility?

 The purpose of corporate social responsibility is to have a positive, lasting impact on society which goes beyond throwing money at a good cause.
-Of course, there is still room for traditional corporate philanthropy as the aid sector still needs funding to continue their good work, particularly in our new age of contactless payments and the decline of cash donations.
+Of course, there is still room for traditional corporate philanthropy as the aid sector still needs funding to continue its good work, particularly in our new age of contactless payments and the decline of cash donations.
 But companies should also recognise that they can have a much more powerful role in community development and alleviating social issues by going beyond financial support.